 - Decreased mobility

 - Pain that hasn’t gone away after a couple of days

 - Inability to move your toe, or a limited range of motion

 - It hurts to put weight on your hurt foot or to walk

 It’s also possible to hear a cracking sound when your bone breaks.
 If you think you heard that, it wasn’t your imagination.
 You possibly have a bone fracture.

 How to Tell The Difference Between a Fracture And a Sprain

 The critical difference between a broken and sprained toe is in the mobility of the toe.
 A broken toe will have little to no movement.
 On the other hand, a sprained toe will still have some mobility, although it may be painful.
 If you’re unable to move your toe, it may be broken.

 At The Orthopedic Clinic, we are committed to restoring your health and providing the best treatment possible for your injury.
+If you suffered trauma to a toe, or one of them has been hurting for a couple of days without signs of improvement, it’s time to seek medical attention.
 If you need medical care for a toe injury, contact us today.

 Contact us to schedule an appointment and let’s get you back to doing the things you love.